 Rubrics are used to grade exercises, projects, and checkpoints.
-The rubrics are on the below and on the next page of this syllabus and tied to each submission on Blackboard.
+The rubrics are on the following pages and tied to each submission on Canvas.
 The rubrics are here to allow you to understand how work is graded and to reference while working to self-evaluate.